spectralmind/sonarflow-ios/README.md

 ## Introduction

 The Sonarflow iOS App is a fun, simple and interactive way to discover new music on  iPhone and iPad.
-It allows to visually browse one’s music collection on the device and discover new music online.
+It allows to visually browse oneâ€™s music collection on the device and discover new music online.

 The app targets iOS 5 and 6 and was available in the Apple App Store from 2010 until 2014.
 It has been downloaded over 150,000 times.